alekodu/uppsala_class_remainder/README.md

  <br>

-  <b>Our Project:</b> Uppsala Knowledge System for New Comers<br>
+  <b>Our Project:</b> Uppsala Knowledge System for New Students<br>
   <b>Description:</b> We came up with the idea of creating a chatbot that provides with information about
   living and studying in Uppsala to new students and people new to the city!
-  The knowledge base includes information about the faculty courses and building locations, how to get around, what courses are offered, information about accomodation, night life and bars, any events and historic facts are also available.
+  The knowledge base includes information about the faculty courses and building locations, how to get around the city, information about accommodation, night life, clubs and bars, any events and festivals, and also historic facts about the city and the University.